squirrel-project/squirrel_nav/README.md

 ### Notes on navigation

 The setup is meant for a robot provided with
-- A laser rangefinder, used for localisation and obstacles mapping
+- A :laser rangefinder, used for localisation and obstacles mapping
-- A depth camera, used for obstacles mapping and 3D navigation
+- A :depth camera, used for obstacles mapping and 3D navigation

 ## Visualisation